MultiChain/multichain-explorer/README-MULTICHAIN.txt

 3. Update multichain.conf

 The multichain.conf file should have a rpcuser and rpcpassword defined.
-You should add the following entries: rpcport=1234 address-checksum-value=11223344
-Where both values can be found in params.dat.
+You should add an entry for the rpc port, which can be found in the params.dat file e.g.

-In the future, we will try to automate this step (along with other manual configuration steps).
+rpcport=1234

 4. Configure the Explorer

 The example MCE config files can be used as a template for your chain.

-For an existing or newly created chain, using the MultiChain protocol, you will need information from the chain's param.dats file, normally found under $HOME/.multichain/NAME_OF_CHAIN/params.dat

-Copy the magic handshake, address and script address bytes from params.dat into your MCE config file.
+For an existing or newly created chain, the explorer will automatically read MultiChain specific parameters such as the magic handshake, address checksum, version and script version bytes from params.dat.

-If you are installing MCE on a remote server and intend to access MCE over the internet, you must specify port and host information in the config file.
+If you are installing MCE on a remote server and intend to access MCE over the internet, you must specify the explorer website's port and host information in the config file.
 Change the host to the IP address of the server for testing, as by default it is localhost.
 If your server does not have a static IP address, you can use 0.0.0.0 instead of hard-coding the IP address.

 4. Launch Multichain Explorer